madamerobot/damsun/README.md

-An app that helps all Amsterdammers to find the right sunspot to hang out (if there was sun) Edit Add topics
+An app that helps all Amsterdammers to find the right sunspot to hang out (if there was sun)